+2608S

-ŝ The 2608S is a 400-line-per-minute dot-matrix printer.
+The 2608S is a 400-line-per-minute dot-matrix printer.
 It can be connected to a 3000 via HP-IB or MTS.

+HP-IB Interface Printers:

-HP-IB Interface Printers This printer offers both TRANSPARENT and FEATURE access.
+This printer offers both TRANSPARENT and FEATURE access.
 Feature access means that the printer will recognize special control codes and escape sequences.
 If you don't know which you want, use FEATURE access.
+1

+Configuration for feature access -Type 32, Sub-type 9, Driver HIOCIPRO; Device name: HP2608S

+Configuration for transparent access -Type 32, Sub-type 13, Driver HIOCIPRO

+MTS Interface Printers:

-Configuration for feature access --Type 32, Sub-type 9, Driver HIOCIPRO; Device name: HP2608S Configuration for transparent access --Type 32, Sub-type 13, Driver HIOCIPRO MTS Interface Printers The DRT number for the 2608S on MTS should back-reference the ldev number of the MTS INP.
+The DRT number for the 2608S on MTS should back-reference the ldev number of the MTS INP.
 Enter the "#" character followed by the INP ldev number, e.g., "#200".
 If you are using an MPCONFIG file, the unit number can be 0.
 Please see the "2608S Multipoint Serial Interface Manual" for more information.

-Type 32, Sub-type 9 (FEATURE access) or 13 (TRANSPARENT), Driver IOMPLPO NOTE: If you are using this printer for graphics, it must be configured with device class "GLP".
-1 Some spoolfiles that print correctly on the 2608A may print incorrectly on the 2608S with FEATURE access.
+Type 32, Sub-type 9 (FEATURE access) or 13 (TRANSPARENT), Driver IOMPLPO

+If you are using this printer for graphics, it must be configured with device class "GLP".

+1Some spoolfiles that print correctly on the 2608A may print incorrectly on the 2608S with FEATURE access.
 The 2608S recognizes control codes and escape sequences that the 2608A ignores.
 In this case, use TRANSPARENT access.

+261X series

 The 261X series of printers are high-speed discreet-character line printers.
 They use a parallel differential interface.
 For HP-IB machines, a translator board is required.
 These printers also use a punched paper tape for vertical forms control (VFC).

-These printers are configured as follows: Type 32, Sub-type 2, Driver HIOLPRT2; Device name: HP2613, HP2617 or HP2619 KNOWN PROBLEMS:
+These printers are configured as follows:

+Type 32, Sub-type 2, Driver HIOLPRT2; Device name: HP2613, HP2617 or HP2619

+Known Problems:

 Some installations that make their own VFC tapes only punch holes in the first three columns.
-On MPE V/E, the printing of \$STDLIST requires that there be holes punched in the fourth column also.
+On HP-IB machines, the printing of \$STDLIST requires that there be holes punched in the fourth column also.
 If these holes are not present, you may get "FORMAT FAULTS" or unwanted page feeds in the printout.
+This is a firmware requirement of the translator card.

 2631B

 The 2631B is a dot-matrix printer.
 It comes with an HP-IB (not very common) or RS-232 interface.

-HP-IB Interface Printers
+HP-IB Interface Printers:

-Type 32, Sub-type 5, Driver HIOLPRT1
+Type 32, Sub-type 5, Driver HIOLPRT1 1

-Connected to an ATP Port

-Type 32, Sub-type 141, Term-type 19, Driver HIOASLPO; Device name: HPLPATP
+Type 32, Sub-type 14,2 Term-type 19, Driver HIOASLPO; Device name: HPLPATP

-Connected to an ADCC Port

 If the system is on MPE IV or V/P --

-Type 32, Sub-type 141, Term-type 19, Driver HIOTERMO
+Type 32, Sub-type 142, Term-type 19, Driver HIOTERMO

 If the system is on MPE V/E or later --

-Type 32, Sub-type 141, Term-type 19, Driver HIOASLP2; Device name: HPLPADCC
+Type 32, Sub-type 142, Term-type 19, Driver HIOASLP2; Device name: HPLPADCC

-1 Use SUB-TYPE 15 for dial-up modems, SUB-TYPE 14 for leased lines or direct connect.

-NOTE: The TTPCL files shipped with T-MIT (and later) are not intended to work with the 2631B printer.
+The TTPCL files shipped with T-MIT (and later) are not intended to work with the 2631B printer.
 The VFC defined in the TTPCL files use an escape sequence to which the 2631B does not respond correctly (ESC 'E' - reset the printer to the panel settings).

-Printer settings
+1Use of escape sequences with this configuration requires a patch.
+Please contact the Response Center for assistance.

+2Use SUB-TYPE 15 for dial-up modems, SUB-TYPE 14 for leased lines or direct connect.

 RS-232 Interface

 The operator panel on the 2631B printer has two banks of DIP switches.
 The left bank controls the RS-232 interface.
-The following will work for a 2631B printer configured at 2400 baud with term-type 19:
+The following will work for a 2631B printer configured at 2400 band with term-type 19.

-Bank 1 switch settings:

-switch setting meaning
+Table 2.
+2631B Printer Settings

+Switch Setting Meaning

 1 OFF (0) full duplex

 2, 3 ON (1), OFF (0) odd parity

-5, 6, 7, 8 OFF (0), ON (1), OFF(0), OFF (0) 2400 baud
+5, 6, 7, 8 OFF (0), ON (1), OFF (0), OFF (0) 2400 baud